All Episodes

 And I don't think we have the answers yet.

-Anyway, I gave four options, trans activists, Israel, CIA, or someone else.
+Trans activists, Israel, CIA, or someone else.

-Okay, those are the four trans activists, Israel, CIA, or someone else.
+Transactivists, Israel, CIA, or someone else.

-And that's someone joked.
+And someone joked.

-Trans activists and Israel, that's the same option that they were joking.
+Transactivists and Israel, that's the same option that they were joking.

-Uh Israel gets about 59% support.
+Israel gets about 59% support.

 That's, you know, gosh, almost 60% think Israel is behind this.

-Uh the CIA was voted uh 10.6%, and then someone else got 7.6%.
+And then someone else got 7.6%.

-And these I mean, I'm rounding some of these numbers.
+And these, I mean, I'm rounding some of these numbers.

 But anyway, you get the idea.

-So most people, at least in my group, believe that Israel is behind it, uh, even though I have not said conclusively that Israel is behind it, uh, because we don't have evidence that would firmly establish that.
+So most people, at least in my group, believe that Israel is behind it, even though I have not said conclusively that Israel is behind it, because we don't have evidence that would firmly establish that.

 And there's not even a video of him with a gun.